Including Cultures and Faiths

 It may be helpful to explain to local organisers and volunteers that:

-OWW has changed from pursuing a development education agenda with the Christian churches (in the 1970s), to a broader perspective today involving people of many faiths, cultures and ethnicities in its events, management and preparation of resources.
+OWW changed from pursuing a development education agenda with the Christian churches (in the 1970s), to a broader perspective by involving people of many faiths, cultures and ethnicities in its events, management and preparation of resources.

-Since 2005, OWW has been an independent Charitable Company engaged in development education with people and organisations of many faiths and none.
-This has been reflected in the variety of types of events in the UK and around the world and in the increasingly varied composition of the trustees, staff and local organising committees.
-OWW is non-sectarian and non-political and seeks to be inclusive.
+From 2006 - 2023, OWW was an independent Charitable Company engaged in development education with people and organisations of many faiths and none.
+This was reflected in the variety of types of events in the UK and around the world and in the increasingly varied composition of the trustees, staff and local organising committees.
+OWW has always been non-sectarian and non-political and seeks to be inclusive.

-We still very much welcome all the OWW church events are held throughout the country, and support these with a range of worship resources commissioned annually.
-We are indebted to the loyalty of our organisers, many from the Christian community, who have enabled OWW to reach so many over the years!
-We hope that such volunteers can pass on their knowledge of OWW to other Church and faith groups.
+OWW church events are held throughout the country, and a range of worship resources commissioned can be found in our Faith Resources.
+OWW is indebted to the loyalty of our organisers, many from the Christian community, who have enabled OWW to reach so many over the years!
+We hope that such volunteers can pass on their knowledge and experience to other Church and faith groups.

 What does a OWW inter faith event look like?